TISUnion/Carpet-TIS-Addition/README.md

 Dispensers execute without having the itemstack inside decreased

+Both dispensers' dropping and using items do not cost

+Droppers won't be affected

 - Type: `boolean`
 - Default value: `false`
 - Suggested options: `false`, `true`